Regulatory Submission Workflow

 The preparation process of these documents and the required material usually involves more than one department.
 The allocation of job responsibilities in order to meet the deadline for submission is quite tasking and tedious.
 This is why workflow is needed and essential.
 Regulatory Submission workflow, therefore, involves the sequential arrangement of responsibilities and tasks in order to meet the deadline for the submission of required documents and records to a regulatory body.

 Right from draft to final product, here is an arrangement of the workflow involved in regulatory submission:

 Assignment and Dispersal of Responsibilities

 On getting the number of documents required for submission and the deadline for submission, the first step in the workflow is to assign responsibilities.
-It doesn't matter if it is an automated or manual system, dividing the workload is carried out first before any other thing.
-The departments required to provide specific information and others required to sort out the information and process is decided upon.
+It doesn't matter if it is an automated or manual system; dividing the workload is carried out first before any other thing.
+The departments required to provide specific information and those that are required to sort out the information and process are decided upon.
 Each individual knowing their assigned responsibilities begin processing and preparation.
-The order and arrangement of this is presented as a spreadsheet usually.
+The order and arrangement of these responsibilities are usually presented in a spreadsheet.

 On assignment, a deadline is given for the submission and tendering of work down.
 Progress tracking basically certifies that work done is carried out on time in order to meet up with the deadline.

 Review and Editing

 At the completion of each session, proofreading and follows after.
 A manager or expert, in a manual workflow system, handles this responsibility, editing the document and querying unclear records.
 If a redo is necessary, it will be decided upon at this point.

 Compiling every task and individual responsibility into one for submission and final touches are done to the record or document is finalized.